bhaveshpp77/series/README.md

 # series

-To decompress a file
+# To decompress a ".bz2" file

-bzip2 -d filename
+# bzip2 -d filename

+# to decompress a zip ".gz" file

+# gunzip filename